Maximus905/testDocs/Demo-Example.md

 ## DEMO EXAMPLE RUN

-If you installed th2 using the [Getting Started](https://github.com/th2-net/th2-documentation/wiki/Getting-Started/) instructions, you already have [th2-demo-script] and you can run this example from your PC.
+If you installed th2 using the [Getting Started](https://github.com/th2-net/th2-documentation/wiki/Getting-Started/) instructions, you already have [th2-demo-script](https://github.com/th2-net/th2-demo-script) and can run this example from your PC.
 If not, please refer to the [GET AND RUN DEMO SCRIPT](https://github.com/th2-net/th2-documentation/wiki/Getting-Started#get-and-run-demo-script) guide first.

 The script represents the set of sending messages to the system and getting the responses from the system.